Sky or Virgin Media for TV

 Film4 Yes Yes

-Paramount+ is worth £6.99 a month, so boosts the value of Sky TV, and offers a range of extra movie content from Paramount.
+Paramount+ is worth £6.99 a month and Netflix costs from £4.99 per month, so these extras boost the value of Sky TV, as well as include more movie content for viewers.

 Overall, for now, Sky TV beats Virgin Media for movies.
 Sky is cheaper and offers more content.